Skip to content

 22.990 + 15.999 + 0.109 = 39.098

-The process is endothermic.
-It will in other words create a cooling effect on our bodies.
-If this is correct, salt is consumed on hot days for this reason.
-We are not only cooling down with the help of perspiration, we cool down due to the endothermic effect of transmutation.
-Salt is therefore consumed in greater quantities than it is excreted, while potassium is excreted in greater quantities than it is consumed.
+If this is correct, salt is consumed on hot days for cooling purposes.
+We are not only cooling down with the help of perspiration.
+We also cool down due to the endothermic effect of sodium to potassium transmutations.

 A young man competing in the 2014 Carlsbad Triathlon jogs on a paved path along a beach in Southern California.
 His expression shows the labor of his effort.